DiLi-Lab/topological-dyslexia-detection/README.md

-This repository contains code to reproduce the results from the paper [<em>Fixation Sequences as Time Series: A Topological Approach to Dyslexia Detection</em>]().
+This repository contains code to reproduce the results from the paper [<em>Fixation Sequences as Time Series: A Topological Approach to Dyslexia Detection</em>](https://doi.org/10.1145/3797246.3803045).
 In that paper, fixation sequences are interpreted as time series, based on which a topological pipeline for dyslexia detection is introduced.
-The results that this repository creates are obtained by training and evaluating this pipeline on the corpus introduced in  [<em>The Copenhagen Corpus of Eye Tracking Recordings from Natural Reading of Danish Texts</em>](https://aclanthology.org/2022.lrec-1.182/) and expanded in [<em>Reading Does Not Equal Reading: Comparing, Simulating and Exploiting Reading Behavior across Populations</em>](https://aclanthology.org/2024.lrec-main.1187/).
+The results that this repository creates are obtained by training and evaluating this pipeline on the corpus introduced by [Hollenstein et al.](https://aclanthology.org/2022.lrec-1.182/) and expanded by [Reich et al.](https://aclanthology.org/2024.lrec-main.1187/).

 ---